-The aircraft, which had 239 people onboard, was en route from Kuala Lumpur to Beijing on 8 March 2014 when air traffic control staff lost contact with it.
+The missing Malaysia Airlines plane, flight MH370, had 239 people on board and was en route from Kuala Lumpur to Beijing on 8 March 2014 when air traffic control staff lost contact with it.

 01:07: The plane sent its last ACARS transmission - a service that allows computers aboard the plane to "talk" to computers on the ground.
 Some time afterwards, it was silenced and the expected 01:37 transmission was not sent.